 Other nationalities with low denial rates include Egypt, Ethiopia, Syria and Burkina Faso.
-All had attorney representation in more than 89% percent of cases decided in that time frame.
+Those asylum seekers had attorney representation in more than 89% percent of cases decided between October 2011 and September 2017.

 But those who show up for crucial interviews with neither an attorney nor English skills often get denied more.

-“A lot don’t have the resources to pay for it,” Long said.
+“A lot don’t have the resources to pay” for an attorney, Long said.
 “There are a lot of attorneys trying to be of pro bono assistance, but the need is great.”

 Of course, there are many factors US officials weigh when deciding whether to grant someone asylum, such as whether they have proof of persecution or a well-founded fear of persecution due to race, religion, national origin, political opinion or membership in a particular social group.